Ancient Egypt

 In this unit, students explore ancient Egypt.
 Over the course of the unit, students learn and explore different characteristics of ancient Egypt and what the ancient Egyptians valued.
 Through learning about the daily routines, structures, and rituals of ancient Egypt, students will be challenged to draw conclusions about what the civilization valued and how those values compare to society today.
 Students will also learn about the role that mummies and pyramids played in ancient Egyptian society and why archeologists and scientists have been intrigued by them ever since.
 It is our hope that this unit, in conjunction with the others in the sequence, will help students understand and appreciate early civilizations that have had a lasting impact on the world.

-Since this is the culminating unit of the year, students will use their understanding of all 1st grade informational standards to build knowledge from the core unit texts.
-In addition, students will review how to determine the reasons an author gives to support points in a text, how to identify basic similarities and differences between two texts on the same topic, and how to use text features to locate key information in a text.
+In this unit, students use their understanding of informational standards to build knowledge from the core unit texts.
+Additionally, students practice determining the reasons an author gives to support points in a text, identifying basic similarities and differences between texts on the same topics, and using text features to locate key information in a text.

 Fishtank Plus for ELA